 I’ve learned from other writers that it is not unusual for feedback to occur via those conventional routes.
 I’m also not alone in wondering how to expand the conversation.

-While all of this was going on, the On Deck Global Build Weekend announced that Microbrave won the category for Best No-Code Build.
+While all of this was going on, our fellowship's Global Build Weekend announced that Microbrave won the category for Best No-Code Build.
 I knew one of Microbrave’s team members, Glenn McWhinney, from some earlier conversations in which Glenn went out of his way to help us by freely sharing his knowledge.

 I was intrigued by Microbrave’s description: